hean01/hean01.github.io/content/post/m02-JAO-mead.md

 ### Day 0 - 2017-04-09

-I followed the receipe from my earlier [blog post](../jao-mead).
-I measured the mead for an OG (Original Gravity) 1.093 and put the carboy on a kitchen bench for starting fermantation.
+I followed the receipe from my earlier
+[blog post](../jao-mead).
+Measured the mead for an OG (Original Gravity) 1.093 and put the carboy aside on the kitchen bench for starting fermantation.

 ![preperation](/img/jao_mead_preperation.jpg)